laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 Our answer is yes.

 Git is not a database but we try to use it as one, so certain usecase are hard.
-That's why we say at Gimlet that gitops benefits from a platform heavily and we woud not use it without proper tooling.
+That's why we say at Gimlet that gitops heavily benefits from a platform.
+We would not use it without proper tooling.

-But we like the incremental nature of gitops, that each change is a commit, it makes debugging issues a lot easier.
-Having the possibility to look at the gitops repository at any moment, gives us a level of transparency that is not matched by any other deployment approach we tried.
+But we like the incremental nature of gitops.
+As each change is a commit of text files, it makes debugging issues a lot easier.
+Having the possibility to look at the gitops repository at any moment, gives a level of transparency that is not matched by any other deployment approach we tried.

 Onwards!